101 Weather And Home Weather Station Facts & Tips You Need To Know

 It is no surprise then that occurrences of frogs falling to the ground in various states (from alive and bewildered to completely frozen) have been reported.

 57) Meteotsunami (Or Meteorological Tsunami)

-Unlike a normal tsunami, a meteotsunami is the result of a sudden change in atmospheric conditions, specifically air pressure.
-A sudden disturbance in air pressure, often caused by fast moving weather systems like squall lines, triggers the wave movement.
+Unlike a typical tsunami, a meteotsunami is the result of a sudden change in atmospheric conditions, specifically air pressure.
+A sudden disturbance in air pressure, often caused by fast-moving weather systems like squall lines, triggers the wave movement.